wp-plugins/add-to-any/README.txt

 3rd party buttons include the **Facebook Like Button**, **Twitter Tweet Button**, **Google+ Share Button**, **Google+ Share Button** and **Google +1 Button**.

-This sharing plugin lets you customize the AddToAny universal Smart Menu, which places the services visitors use at the top of the menu, based on each visitor's usage.
+This sharing plugin lets you customize the AddToAny universal Smart Menu, which places the services visitors use at the top of the menu based on each visitor's usage.

 <a href="http://www.addtoany.com/" title="Sharing buttons">Share Buttons</a> (demo)

 The Email tab makes it easy to share via Google Gmail, Yahoo!
 Mail, Outlook.com (Hotmail), AOL Mail, and any other web-based emailer or desktop program.

-Standalone **share icons** let you optimize your blog posts & pages for specific social sites.
+Social **share icons** let you optimize your blog posts & pages for specific social sites.
 Choose from over 100 individual services.

 * **New**: Large vector sharing buttons!
 * SVG sharing icons for the most popular services (and more to come)
 * Smart Menu & Kit with individual share links
 * Choose exactly where you want AddToAny to appear
 * Google Analytics integration (<a href="http://www.addtoany.com/ext/google_analytics/">access guide</a>)